isomerpages/moe-yuhuasec/_our-programmes/Student Leadership.md

 in order to develop others and who are sensitive to social needs and help build positive relationships and a community that flourishes.&nbsp;</p>
 <h3>Programme Objectives</h3>
-<p>Yuhuan student leaders serve with purpose, pride and honour.&nbsp;</p>
+<p>Yuhuan student leaders serve with purpose, pride and honour.&nbsp;Student
-<p>Student Leaders must start with the right intention, which is the desire
-to care for and serve others.
+Leaders must start with the right intention, which is the desire to care for and serve others.
 They should put in their best effort in serving others and continually improve themselves to accomplish something that they can be proud of.
 Student Leaders should preserve the honour of Student Leadership by demonstrating integrity and being gracious towards others at all times.</p>
 <p>We aspire to develop Servant Leaders who are self-motivated and have the
 desire to serve and who relate well with others and empathise with their needs.</p>